ahupowerdns/corona-science/corona-science.md

 Can you stop the epidemic?
 --------------------------
 Oddly enough, it does appear you can pause it with great effort.
-Notably China, Hong Kong, Singapore appear to have been able to slow down things hugely.
+Notably China, Hong Kong, Singapore, Taiwan appear to have been able to slow down things hugely.
 Various academic papers have derived that after measures were in place, every patient infected only 0.3 new patients in Wuhan.
 But with a drastic impact.